(Airplane) Paradise Bird New Yorkadmin2017-10-08T07:51:37+00:00

 He told them: “Everywhere!

 Then they asked him: “Where do you want to locate it specifically?”

 Frank answered: “Any place in Manhatten New York City!”.

 At the heart of this airship ( it’s size 26 x 20 feet ) Frank constructed a kaleidoscope of pinball-machines with their amazing lay-outs and colorful lightning.
-Numerous blinking bulbs seem to symbolize a color ring of fire.
+Numerous blinking bulbs seem to symbolize a color ring of candle light.

 The result is dazzling, a remarkable Pop Art interior.
 This experience feels so that it is as if the elementary parts the artist choose for his creation were easy available and close at hand.
 The contrary is true, they were carefully found and selected by him.

 Terror-acts like 9/11, the pollution of our environment, past wars as in Bosnia, even much more is present in his choice of subject.